Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Ablation Experiments

 \section{Ablation Experiments}

-We present an ablation study to evaluate the contributions of various components of the proposed method.
-In addition to identifying the optimal RGB feature extractor and determining the best configuration values for the transformers used in the architecture, we compare different methodologies for incorporating hierarchical information.
-We also conduct an ablation analysis on the influence of the number of past actions and location data within the contextual information.
-Furthermore, we experiment with GPT-3.5 and Llama~3 to investigate the effect of rephrasing on enriching contextual data, as well as the impact of different text encoders.
-Unless specified otherwise, for the experiments in this section we use the best configuration settings that yield a $54.95\%$ top-$1$ accuracy, and report results on fine-grained action recognition.
+We present an ablation study to assess the contributions of the individual components within our proposed method.
+In addition to identifying the optimal RGB feature extractor and determining the best configuration values for the transformers used in the architecture, we compare various approaches for incorporating hierarchical information.
+We also analyze the influence of the number of past actions and the inclusion of location data within the contextual information.
+Furthermore, we investigate the impact of rephrasing with GPT-3.5 and Llama~3 on enriching contextual data, as well as the effect of different text encoders.
+Unless specified otherwise, all experiments in this section are conducted using the best configuration settings, which result in a $54.95\%$ top-$1$ accuracy, and we report the outcomes on fine-grained action recognition.